Penalty shootout heartbreak as Portugal’s Euro 2024 campaign ends in a quarter-final defeat to France

 Portugal’s 2024 UEFA European Championship ended in the quarter-finals after a penalty shootout defeat against France.

 Clear cut chances were hard to come by in Hamburg before the tempo increased in the second half.
-Rúben Dias deflected Randal Kolo Muani's shot wide in the 66th minute.
+Rúben Dias did well to divert Randal Kolo Muani's shot wide in the 66th minute.

-Eduardo Camavinga and Ousmane Dembélé went close before Roberto Martínez introduced Francisco Conceição.
-He teed up Cristiano Ronaldo in extra time, the striker unable to hit the target .
+Eduardo Camavinga and Ousmane Dembélé went close for Les Bleus before Roberto Martínez introduced Francisco Conceição.
+He teed up Cristiano Ronaldo in extra time but the striker was unable to hit the target.

-Neither team could find the net in 120 minutes which saw the contest decided by a penalty shootout.
+Neither team could find the net in 120 minutes of action which saw the contest decided by a penalty shootout.

 João Félix was the unlucky one who hit the post, France perfect from the spot which saw the Seleção sent home early.